 Strategic Planning Analyst

-She is a PhD candidate at the University of Georgia in Applied Cognition and Development within the department of Educational Psychology.
-Her dissertation research focuses on the development of the human attention system and the effects that training in instrumental music may have on that development.
+She holds a PhD from the University of Georgia in Applied Cognition and Development within the department of Educational Psychology.
+Her research interests include the development of the human attention system and the effects that training introduced during crucial developmental periods may have on that development, metacognition and self-regulation, underachievement in high-ability students, and the pedagogy of research methods.

 - B.M., Music Performance: Instrumental, University of Louisiana - Lafayette, 2005